mozammil89/beckn-onix-aws-cdk/README.md

 node generate-keys.js
 ```

 Copy the `publicKey` and `privateKey` from the output.
-You need to pass keys to follwing Helm install command.
+You need to pass keys to following Helm install command.
 These keys are also added into the K8s secrets via Helm chart.

 > **Info:** AWS CDK automates this process by using the same key generation script and passing the keys directly to the Helm chart.